 Genesis LPMud is one of the oldest online multiplayer games in the world: it’s been running continuously for nearly 30 years.
 But six years ago it almost came to an untimely end.
 This is the story of how an enthusiastic cadre of fans rallied to save this important piece of gaming history from extinction… (read more)

-I wrote a Minority Report article on the Amiga CD32 for Retro Gamer magazine issue 192, and I have several other features in development.
+I wrote a Minority Report article on the Amiga CD32 for Retro Gamer magazine issue 192, and a feature on the Casio Loopy console for issue 193.

 Minority Report: Amiga CD32 (issue 192)